 Once you create a Deployment, it stays in the pending state until one or more devices targeted by the Deployment have requested the update.

-When at least one device running the Mender client is performing the defined update, the Deployment transitions to the status inprogress.
+When at least one device running the Mender Client is performing the defined update, the Deployment transitions to the status inprogress.

 When all the devices included in the Deployment to a static group finished the update, either successfully or not, the Deployment's status changes to finished.